paweljakubas/j-random-matrices/chapters/basic-algebra.md

                  0                   0                   2                   0
                  0                   0                   0                   0

-   NB. we see no all diagonal are non-zero, the last one is 0, so we have rank=3
+   NB. we see not all diagonal are non-zero, the last one is 0, and we have rank(A)=3

    NB.
-A1 is just A with interchange columns
+A1 is just A with columns interchanged
    ]A1=: 0 3 interchangeC A
 2 1  1 1
 3 2  4 1